 - Package.
 Add a package to the diagram. - Class.
 Add a class to the diagram.
-For convenience, when the mouse is over a selected class it displays two handles to left and right which may be dragged to form association relationships (or composition in case SHIFT has been pressed) and two handles top and bottom which may be dragged to form generalization and specialization relationships respectively. - Association.
-Add an association between two artifacts selected using button 1 motion (from the first artifact to the second).
-There are 6 types of association offered here, see Figure 11.4, "The association tool selector.#: association, aggregation and composition, and all these three can be bidirectional or unidirectional. - Generalization.
-Add a generalization between two artifacts selected using button 1 (from the child to the parent). - Interface.
-Add an interface to the diagram.
-For convenience, when the mouse is over a selected interface it displays a handle at the bottom which may be dragged to form a realization relationship (the target being the realizing class).
+For convenience, when the mouse is over a selected class it displays two handles to left and right which may be dragged to form association relationships (or composition in case SHIFT has been pressed) and two handles top and bottom which may be dragged to form generalization and specialization relationships respectively.

+• \\\\ Association.
+Add an association between two artifacts selected using button 1 motion

+(from the first artifact to the second).
+There are 2 types of association offered here, bidirectional or unidirectional.

+• \\\\ Composition.
+Add an composition between two artifacts selected using button 1 motion

+(from the first artifact to the second).
+There are 2 types of composition offered here, bidirectional or unidirectional.